-Liabilities recognized for insurance activity Debt with policyholders have already been incurred but have not yet been reported to the company to date (IBNR).
+Liabilities recognized for insurance activity Debt with policyholders

+Insurance claims reserves represent debts with policyholders for claims reported to the company and an estimate of claims that have already been incurred but have not yet been reported to the company to date (IBNR).
 Reported claims are adjusted based on technical reports received from independent adjusters.